hajekjiri/footr/README.md

 ### 3. Using Footr
 One of the ways you can interact with Footr is the GraphQL Playground which should be located at [http://localhost:4000/graphql](http://localhost:4000/graphql) once you start the server.

-## Documentation
-Documentation for Footr's GraphQL API can be found on my [GitHub Pages](https://hajekjiri.github.io/footr).

 ## Used external modules
 * [apollographql/apollo-server](https://github.com/apollographql/apollo-server) is licensed under the [MIT License](https://github.com/apollographql/apollo-server/blob/master/LICENSE)